CESNET/ipfixprobe/README.md

 - [nemea](http://github.com/CESNET/Nemea-Framework) when compiling with unirec output plugin (`--with-nemea` parameter)
 - cloned submodule with googletest framework to enabled optional tests (`--with-gtest` parameter)

+To use DPDK interfaces, make sure you have DPDK libraries installed and set the `PKG_CONFIG_PATH` environment variable if necessary.
+You can obtain latest DPDK at http://core.dpdk.org/download/ (`--with-dpdk` parameter)

 ## Build & Installation

 ### Source codes